Intellectual and Developmental Disabilities (I/DDs)

 Those with intellectual and developmental disabilities are typically born with this condition or develop it in infancy, but the results may not be noticeable until years later.
-The individuals who develop this disorder usually do so as the result of a traumatic head injury or lack of oxygen at birth (hypoxic ischemic encephalopathy).
-Such errors are often the result of a negligent physician or medical staff.
+Many children develop this disorder as the result of a traumatic head injury or lack of oxygen around the time of birth (hypoxic-ischemic encephalopathy).
+Unfortunately, these problems often occur as the result of negligent medical professionals and organizations.

 Causes of Intellectual and Developmental Disabilities

-Our Michigan birth injury attorneys represent clients with intellectual and developmental disabilities resulting from a preventable birth injury.
+Our Michigan birth injury attorneys represent clients with intellectual and developmental disabilities resulting from preventable birth injuries.
 Common birth injuries that can cause intellectual and developmental disabilities include:

 - Periventricular leukomalacia (PVL)

 - Sepsis and meningitis

 - Kernicterus (mismanaged jaundice)

 Such birth injuries are often caused by negligence on the part of the attending physician or members of the medical staff.
 If you suspect that your child suffers from intellectual and developmental disabilities as a result of pediatric medical malpractice, our attorneys at Reiter & Walsh, P.C. can help.